Are you at least 21 years of age or hold a valid medical marijuana card?

 Recommended Dosage

 Cannabis packaging labels have a legal requirement to include dosage on all marijuana products.
 This will explicitly describe the intended amount of product for a single dose.
+This is especially important for edibles and concentrates, which can have more potent effects than just smoking.

 Grower or Cultivator